-A fire risk assessment was carried out in line with the legal requirements and the management of fire safety was effective.
+A fire risk assessment was carried out in line with the legal requirements and overall, the management of fire safety was effective.
+We discussed the servicing of the emergency lighting and the provider was unsure if this had been undertaken, however they assured us they would look into this.